Labor Instructions

 Important Phone Numbers

-The following is a summary of when to call the Doctor regarding labor:
+The following is a summary of when to call your provider regarding labor:

 1. Irregular contractions and/or loss of mucous plug DO NOT indicate that you need to leave for the hospital, or even that labor has begun.
 Rather, it is time to call the doctor and prepare to go to the hospital when ALL of the following occur: